dart-lang/site-www/src/language/isolates.md

 The [previous example][] explained the basic building blocks needed to set up a long-lived isolate with two-way communication.
-As mentioned, that example lacks some important features, such as error handling and the ability to close the ports when they’re no longer in use, and inconsistencies around message ordering in some situations.
+As mentioned, that example lacks some important features, such as error handling, the ability to close the ports when they’re no longer in use, and inconsistencies around message ordering in some situations.